 Adjusting the clock oscillator, rather than some parameter that is part of the spacecraft UTC time calculation, result is a smooth variation of reported spacecraft time.
-The goal in the mathematics is to find the frequency correction and the time between corrections that keeps the UTC value within tolerance with the minimum number of adjustments, ie., results in the maximum time between the adjustments.
+The goal in the mathematics is to find the frequency correction and the time between corrections that keeps the UTC value within tolerance with the minimum number of adjustments, i.e., results in the maximum time between the adjustments.
 The time delay between the reference point in the hardware chain and the exit of the signal from the transmit antenna has presumably been measured and recorded for any signal path and for any data rate when the units were under test, prior to launch.
 This is the first component in path delay.
 The second (and typically much larger) component in path delay is the One Way Light Time (OWLT) from the spacecraft to the antenna station.
 The signal delay from the input to the antenna to the input of the ground receiver comprises the third and last delay component of the signal path.
 With both the spacecraft and the station in constant motion, the OWLT is always changing.

 Therefore, it is necessary to develop techniques that enable continuous estimation of the (SCLK, ERT) time stamp pair, in order to compute the offset between the spacecraft clock and UTC.
 The (SCLK, ERT) pair, along with the knowledge of the signal path delays, allows us to calculate the offset of the spacecraft clock with respect to UTC as follows: